NativeScript/docs-v7/docs/plugins/ensure-plugins-quality.md

 This script will initiate Ahead of Time (AOT) compilation.
 The parameter `max-old-space-size` is a workaround to fix heap out of memory errors when running node binaries.
 It's a common issue when using TypeScript 2.1+ and the Angular compiler (ngc).
 Check out this issue for more information - https://github.com/angular/angular-cli/issues/5618.

+>**NOTE** The script above is needed only if the plugin implements some specific Angular wrappers for Angular support.

 ```
 "build": "npm i && tsc && npm run ngc"
 ```

 This script will install all NativeScript plugin’s dependencies, compile TypeScript files and initiate Ahead of Time (AOT) compilation.

+>**NOTE** The command `npm run ngc` is needed only if the plugin implements some specific Angular wrappers for Angular support.
+If this is not the case, it can be removed.

 ```
 "prepublishOnly": "npm run build"